lfcipriani/yql-feira-livre-sp/README.markdown

 Search for Free Markets in São Paulo (Brazil), by day of the week and city zone.

 * Possibles zones are: CENTRAL, NORTE, SUL, LESTE e OESTE.
-* Possible days of the week are: DOMINGO, TERÇA, QUARTA, QUINTA, SEXTA, SÁBADO.
+* Possible days of the week are: DOMINGO, TERCA, QUARTA, QUINTA, SEXTA, SÁBADO.
 * Don't mention the day of the week for a full week search.

 ### Exemplos/Sample queries